kiyoakii/CourseQ/README.md

 # Course Page and Forum
-This repository contains project built for Software Engineering course of USTC in Spring, 2020
+Project built for Software Engineering course of USTC in Spring, 2020

 ## Installation